luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 And this is basically what is a monorepo...

 ## 1. monorepo
+### 1.1 Polyrepo
+So what is Monorepo, well it is opposite to Polyrepo.
+Ok, what is polyrepo then!?

+Polyrepo is when your code is stored in multiple different repositories.

+Take this example, imagine we have a repository, which only contains package A.

+Then we have packages B, C and D, and they also live in their own repositories.

+And even if package A, depends on those other packages, in a way it is impossible to build package A without code in packages B, C and D, then the dependencies have to be fetched separatelly.

+I think it was Open Source ways of development and especially Package managers created this culture of keeping each package in its own repository.

+Where every component, even a smallest library, has a separate repository for their code.
+Which results in having your code spread across so many different places.
+Which sometimes, also results in complexity, and leads to dependency hell situations.
+"Hello world" react application has like a 1000 dependent libraries...
+Most of the software companies also follow this open source pattern for their internal products.

+### 1.2 Monorepo
+However, latelly, Monorepo is getting more and more popular.
+Essentially monorepo is a repository which contains your software with all its dependencies.
+When you clone a Monorepo, you dont have to look anywhere else, you have all the code that you need to build and run your project.

+#### 1.2.1 Colossal Monorepo

 It is important to understand, that there are 2 different types of Monorepo.

-Colossal monorepo and Platform monorepo.
+First type is a Colossal monorepo

-I would say when you hear this word - "monorepo", it most likelly refferst to the Colossal monorepo...

 You may have heard that some big companies like google, facebook or twitter, use their gigantic monorepos to store all their code and digital assets, what not.

-We are talking about massive amounts of storage, billions of lines of code, they estimate that at google their repository takes more than 80 terabytes, and their build pipelines are more complex than a gas works factory.
+We are talking about massive amounts of storage, billions of lines of code, they estimate that at google their repository takes more than 80 terabytes, and their custom build pipelines and version control systems that are designed to work at this scale, and yes, they are more complex than a gas works factory.

-They have good reasons to use this setup
-But besides of these big players, for the rest of the industry it would not be a practical solution,
+Those big-tech companies have good reasons to use this setup But for the rest of the industry, people like us, it would not be a practical solution,
 In fact it could be overkill.

-I think it was Open Source ways of development and Package managers that pushed the rest of the software industry into using a somewhat completely opposite approach.
-Where they don't use monorepo at all, in other words they use polyrepo.

-Where every component, even a smallest library, has a separate repository for their code.
-Which results in having your code spread across so many different repositories.
-Which sometimes, also results in complexity, and leads to dependency hell situations.
-"Hello world" react application has like a 1000 dependent libraries...
-Many companies also follow this open source pattern for their internal products

-Lately, it has become a trend to use *platform monorepos*.
-Where essentially code that runs together is kept together.
+And no Colossal monorepo, is not something I am suggesting to use.

+#### 1.2.2 Platform Monorepo

+Instead, I would like to talk about *platform monorepo*, which is becoming a new trend, these days.
 *This is the  type of a monorepo*
 *that I want to talk about in this video*.

+So in platform monorepo,
+code that runs together is kept together.
+Not all the code that you have, but only what is relevant for a specific project.

 It can be convenient when you have a distributed application, especially in microservices, or shared libraries used from different packages.